C2SM/spack-c2sm/envs-cosmo.md

 spack install
 ```

-Now we specify which package and version we want to work on.
+Afterwards, we specify which package and version we want to work on.

 ```bash
 spack develop cosmo-dycore@c2sm-features